isomerpages/moe-bendemeersec/_student-development/CCA/Red Cross Youth.md

 collective efforts will pave the way for our youth to be trained in Overseas Disaster Deployment Training in future, which will open avenues for volunteering opportunities such as overseas disaster response.&nbsp;</p>
-<p>We take pride in making a meaningful difference in the lives of others
-and lend a Hand for Humanity!</p>
 <h4><strong>Our Signature Programmes and Activities</strong></h4>
 <p>Our key programmes include First Aid training and besides training the
 cadets in Standard First Aid, our revised curriculum will emphasise mental